-The USPCN in the News page archives press coverage of USPCN events, activities, and commentary, including links to original articles and a downloadable PDF of the original scanned article.
+The USPCN in the News page archives press coverage of USPCN events, activities, and commentary.

 by Noura Erekat, from Jadaliyya.
 In September 2011, a group of young Arab women, myself included, conspired to organize a DC Palestinian Film and Arts Festival (DC-PFAF).
 Inspired by the gigantic models established in Toronto, Chicago, London, Houston, Ann Arbor, and Boston, we decided to emulate this model in Washington, DC.
 We believed it would also provide an on-going artistic project for young Palestinian organizers, many of whom are active with the US Palestinian Community Network-DC (USPCN-DC).